fsislaben/stats_crash_course/pages/ttest.md

 The t-test will produce the following values.
 I have provided a brief description of how to interpret them.
 - degrees of freedom: (sample size - 1) the number of values that have the freedom to vary in the dataset
 - T-score: the ratio between the difference between two groups and the difference within the groups.
 A larger T-score indicates a larger difference between the groups than within the groups.
-A smaller T-scorce indicates a larger difference within the
+A smaller T-scorce indicates a larger difference within the group than between the groups
 - P-value: the probability that the results from your sample occured by random chance.
 Important note: the p-value does not indicate that the treatment is the CAUSE.
 All that it states is that the two means are significantly difference from each other

 ## Visualizing the results